-Table 2-3 Consultation undertaken during the development of this TMP
+Table 2-3 Consultation undertaken di iring the dev velonment c of this TMP Table 2-5 Consultation unuertaken ut uning the dev velopment

 Version Agency Feedback Response & section reference 1 TfNSW TfNSW responded the "the following comments are provided for your consideration concerning your submitted draft TMP: Management and Mitigation Measures OSOM vehicle movements that require adjustments to the State Road network and infrastructure (e.g. TCS, signage etc.) will require separate TfNSW consultation / approval.
 TfNSW requests a copy of the Dilapidation Report too please.
 TfNSW strongly encourages the promotion of car-pooling for the passenger vehicle class" TfNSW consultation and approval will be required for OSOM vehicle movements that require adjustments to the State Road Network (Section 4.3.3) A copy of the Hart Road Dilapidation report was provided to TfNSW Noted, this is addressed in Appendix A. 1 Cessnock City Council Council consulted with the Principal Development Engineer and they "have no comments on the plans (Transport and Water)".
 Noted.
 5.1 TfNSW I confirm that we have no further comment upon the submitted revised draft TMP.
 Noted.
 5.1 Cessnock City Council I have reviewed the tracked changes and confirm that Cessnock City Council has no objection to the proposed changes.
 Noted.